JetBrains/compose-multiplatform/experimental/examples/chat-mpp/README.md

 # Chat example app

+## SwiftUI interop
+This example shows how you can set up an interop between SwiftUI and Compose.
+Pay attention to the file [ComposeViewControllerToSwiftUI.swift](iosApp%2FiosApp%2FComposeViewControllerToSwiftUI.swift).
+This file help to add Compose inside SwiftUI hierarchy.

 Example can run on Android, iOS, desktop or in a browser.

 *Prerequisites*: to run on iOS and Android, you should have "Kotlin Multiplatform Mobile" plugin installed either